English Defence League: Opposition

 The government regarded the EDL as a major threat to societal cohesion and integration, and there were fears that the group sought to spark racially aggravated urban disturbances similar to those of 2001.

 In 2009, the UK Communities Secretary John Denham condemned the EDL and compared its tactics to those used by the British Union of Fascists in the 1930s.
 In 2010, the Conservative Party leader—and subsequent Prime Minister—David Cameron described the EDL as "terrible people", adding that "if we needed to ban them, we would".
 Later that year, it rejected calls to ban the group; as the EDL did not openly glorify terrorism it could not be proscribed under Britain's counter-terrorism legislation.
 Police reported that EDL activities hampered their own counter-terror operations among British Muslim communities.

 Foremost among the counter-protesters at EDL events was Unite Against Fascism (UAF), who mirrored the tactics used by the Anti-Nazi League in the 1970s.
 Dominated by the Socialist Workers Party, the UAF had a largely Marxist interpretation of the EDL.
 The UAF believed in opposing the EDL at every juncture so as to demoralise its members; the UAF's common chant was "Fascist scum off our streets".
-Political scientists noted that this confrontational approach gave the EDL exactly what it wanted, and that it could contribute to further radicalisation on all sides.
+Political scientists said that this confrontational approach gave the EDL exactly what it wanted, and that it could contribute to further radicalisation on all sides.

 Another anti-fascist group, Hope not Hate, did not believe every EDL rally must meet forceful opposition.
 It argued that anti-fascists should adapt their tactics to the wishes of local community members in a given area, and emphasised bringing together different religious and ethnic groups in peaceful protest.
 Hope not Hate also foregrounded the need to establish long-term strategies to counter the EDL and far-right, focusing on reconnecting disenfranchised people with the established political process.
 Online, various leftist websites played a role in monitoring the EDL's activities.

 Britain's Muslims were divided on how to respond to the EDL; some Muslims joined UAF counter-protests, although other Islamic voices called for Muslims to avoid the protests altogether.
 Another response was the formation of the Muslim Defence League in 2010, the stated purpose of which was to oppose Islamophobia and counter misinformation about Islam.
 In various instances, it supported UAF counter-protests.
 In 2013, six Islamists pleaded guilty to plotting a bomb and gun attack on an EDL march in Dewsbury.
 Other religious communities also responded to the EDL.
 A group called Sikhs Against the EDL was formed in response to the involvement of some Sikhs in the organisation, while the Board of Deputies of British Jews expressed disappointment at the formation of the EDL Jewish Division.